Kiffhost/exalted-scripture-understanding/Charms/Sidereals/House of Secrets/Larceny/Hayseed Eye.md

 -  Is he planning to cheat, exploit, or take advantage of me?
 -  Is he planning to commit a crime?
 -  Does he think I suspect him?
 -  Do any crimes weigh on his conscience?
-If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if introducing a fact.
+If the Storyteller doesn’t have an answer in mind for a question, the Sidereal’s player should provide one, as if [[introducing a fact]].
 ## Reset
 Once per scene.